SanderRonde/VSCode-Gerrit/README.md

     -   `cookie` - This is your authentication cookie.
 You can find it by opening gerrit, opening the developer tools, going to the "Application" tab and expanding the "Cookies" section.
 Then copy the value of the `GerritAccount` cookie.
     -   `extraCookies` - Other cookies besides the authentication cookie to send on every request.
 Can be used for company-specific authentication.

-Additionally the extension requires the python package [git-review](https://pypi.org/project/git-review/) to be installed.

 ## Features

 ### Changes panel